SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 a carriage return, or a line feed.
 String literals support the same escapes as character literals.

-..
-TODO Link?
-Or maybe fold shared char/string and int/float info up a level?

 The value of an expression can be inserted into a string by placing the expression in parentheses after a backslash (\).
 This expression must not contain